rlleshi/phar/README.md

 ## Models

 The SOTA results are archieved by late-fusing three models based on three input streams.
 This results in significant improvements compared to only using an RGB-based model.
-Since more than one action might happen at the same time, it is best to consider the top 2 accuracy as a performance measurement.
-Hence, currently the multimodial model has a `75.64%` accuracy.
+Since more than one action might happen at the same time (and moreover, currently, some of the actions/positions have are conceptually overlapping), it is best to consider the top 2 accuracy as a performance measurement.
+Hence, currently the multimodial model has a `~75%` accuracy.
 However, since the dataset is quite small and in total only ~50 experiments have been performed, there is a lot of room for improvement.

 ### Multi-Modial (Rgb + Skeleton + Audio)